duckfullstop/docker-mariadb-utf8/README.md

 See official documentation.

 ## Version
-This package will generally track the current MariaDB latest version, but may be delayed (if I'm lazy).
-I'll probably write an autobuild script for this at some point.
+This package will track the latest MariaDB version by use of a Repository Link.

+Current tags:
+  - 10.3 (latest)